Skip to content

 Can I add new items to an existing contents insurance policy?

-Most home contents insurance providers will let you update your policy to include new high-value items, such as an expensive TV or gadget.
+Most home contents insurance providers will let you update your policy to include new high-value items, such as an expensive TV.
 The best way to do this is by getting in touch with your provider.

 In addition, some providers will increase your cover before and after special events, such as a wedding or Christmas.